iremkapucuoglu/p4b-website/content/en/posts/use-cases-goat-urban-development-concepts.md

 In order to achieve the goal of decentralized services of general interest, a fair distribution of important facilities for daily needs across the urban area is essential.
 To determine whether all citizens can reach all important facilities within a reasonable time (ideally with sustainable modes), accessibility analyses are a suitable method.

 Our open source planning software GOAT contains various POIs like sports facilities, supermarkets, kindergartens and parks.
 These can be visualized and their spatial distribution analyzed with different accessibility indicators and intersected with population data.
-Isochrones and heat maps can be used to find gaps in accessibility, identify opportunities for redensification, and thus address grievances.
+[Isochrones](/en/tutorials/isochrone/ "tutorials to isochrones") and [heatmaps](/en/docs/heatmap/ "documentation about heatmaps") can be used to find gaps in accessibility, identify opportunities for redensification, and thus address grievances.

-A good benchmark for accessibility is the results of multi-isochrones.
+A good benchmark for accessibility is the results of [multi-isochrones](/en/tutorials/multiisochrones/ "tutorials to multi-isochrones").
 This form of isochrones calculate what proportion of residents:inside a neighborhood have access to a particular daily amenity.
 Different means of transport as well as travel time can be chosen.
 Figure 2 shows an exemplary accessibility analysis with isochrones to supermarkets within 10 minutes.

 ![](/images/abb2-en.png)